Cal-CS-61A-Staff/scheme_editor/editor/scheme_documentation.md

 `filename` must be a symbol.
 If that file is not found, `filename`.scm will be attempted.

-The web interpreter's does not currently support `load`.
-The closest analog is `import-inline`, which takes a URL and evaluates the Scheme code in the current environment.
+The web interpreter does not currently support `load`.

 <a class='builtin-header' id='newline'>**`newline`**</a>